-Enjoying wonderful sea views this spacious double fronted cottage has been stylishly furnished and is situated in the sought after seaside town of Marazion with its amazing family friendly beach overlooking the iconic St Michaels Mount.
+Enjoying wonderful sea views this spacious double-fronted cottage has been stylishly furnished and is situated in the sought after seaside town of Marazion, with its amazing family friendly beach overlooking the iconic St Michael's Mount.
 A spacious sitting room, separate kitchen and a dining area overlook the enclosed garden with views to the sea beyond.
-With three comfortable bedrooms Acacia is a wonderful home from which to enjoy your holiday plus there is the bonus of free permit for the local car park, which is only a short stroll from the house.
+With three comfortable bedrooms, Acacia is a wonderful home from which to enjoy your holiday plus there's the bonus of a free permit for the local car park, which is only a short stroll from the house.

 Situated in the heart of Marazion, an ancient market town which overlooks the iconic St Michaels Mount, Acacia is close to the shops, pubs and galleries nearby.

 two large two seater sofas, occasional chair, TV, study area with desk.

 dining table and six chairs, sea views.